circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

 - [AWS ECS](https://circleci.com/orbs/registry/orb/circleci/aws-ecs)
 - [AWS CodeDeploy](https://circleci.com/orbs/registry/orb/circleci/aws-code-deploy)

-## Azure
+## Azure Container Registry

+This section describes a simple deployment to the Azure container registry (ACR) using the ACR Orb and version 2.1 CircleCI configuration.

-For detailed information about the AWS S3 orb, refer to the [CircleCI AWS S3 Orb Reference](https://circleci.com/orbs/registry/orb/circleci/aws-s3) page.
+For detailed information about the Azure ACR orb, including all options, refer to the [CircleCI ACR Orb Reference](https://circleci.com/orbs/registry/orb/circleci/azure-acr) page.

-1. As a best security practice, create a new [IAM user](https://aws.amazon.com/iam/details/manage-users/) specifically for CircleCI.

-2. Add your [AWS access keys](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) to CircleCI as either [project environment variables](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project) or [context environment variables](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-context).
-Store your Access Key ID in a variable called `AWS_ACCESS_KEY_ID` and your Secret Access Key in a variable called `AWS_SECRET_ACCESS_KEY`.
+1. Whether your require a user or service principal login, you will need to provide environment variables for username, password and tennent to CircleCI as either [project environment variables](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project) or [context environment variables](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-context).
+For user logins use env var names as follows: `AZURE_USERNAME`, `AZURE_PASSWORD` and `AZURE_TENANT`.
+For service principal logins use: `AZURE_SP`, `AZURE_SP_PASSWORD` and `AZURE_SP_TENANT`.

-3. Use the orb's `sync` command to deploy.
-Note the use of [workflows]({{ site.baseurl }}/2.0/workflows/) to deploy only if the `build` job passes and the current branch is `master`.
+2. Use the orb's `build-and-push-image` job to build your image and deploy it to ACR.
+Note the use of [workflows]({{ site.baseurl }}/2.0/workflows/) to deploy only if the current branch is `master`.

 ```
 version: 2.1 # Specify version 2.1 config to get access to orbs, pipelines

 orbs:
-  aws-s3: circleci/aws-s3@1.0.12

-workflows: # Define a Workflow running the build job, then the deploy job
+  azure-acr: circleci/azure-acr@0.1.4

+workflows:
   version: 2
   build-deploy:
     jobs:
-      - build
-      - deploy:
-          requires:
-            - build
+      - azure/build-and-push-image:
+          dockerfile: <name-of-your-dockerfile> # defaults to `Dockerfile`
+          path: <path-to-your-dockerfile> # Defaults to working directory
+          login-server-name: <your-login-server-name> # e.g. {yourregistryname}.azure.io
+          registry-name: <your-ACR-registry-name>
+          repo: <URI-to-your-login-server-name>
           filters:
             branches:
               only: master # Only deploys when the commit is on the Master branch

-jobs:
-  build:
-    docker:
-      - image: 'circleci/<image-name>'
-  ... # build job steps omitted for brevity
-  deploy:
-    docker:
-      - image: 'circleci/<image-name>'
-  steps:
-      - checkout
-      - aws-s3/sync:
-          from: bucket
-          to: 's3://my-s3-bucket-name/prefix'
-          arguments: | # Optional arguments
-            --acl public-read \
-            --cache-control "max-age=86400"
-          overwrite: true # default is false
 ```

-To deploy to Azure, use a similar job to the above example that uses an appropriate command.
 If pushing to your repo is required, see the [Adding Read/Write Deployment Keys to GitHub or Bitbucket]( {{ site.baseurl }}/2.0/gh-bb-integration/) section of the GitHub and Bitbucket Integration document for instructions.
 Then, configure the Azure Web App to use your production branch.

 ## Capistrano

+Integrating CircleCI with Capistrano is simple.
+Once your project is set up to use Capistrano, just run [deployment commands](https://github.com/capistrano/capistrano/blob/master/README.md#command-line-usage) within your CircleCI job steps as required.
 ```
 version: 2
 jobs: